manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 		**Holly@xxxxxZZZZZZ.onmicrosoft.com**

-	- Password settings: select the **Let me create the password** option
+	- Clear (uncheck) the **Automatically create a password** checkbox which will enable a new box for entering an administrator defined password.

-	- Password: **Pa55w.rd** (Hint: Select the eye icon at the right side of the field to verify the password that you entered)
+	- In the new Password box that appears, enter: **Pa55w.rd** (Hint: Select the eye icon at the right side of the field to verify the password that you entered)

 	- Clear (uncheck) the **Require this user to change their password when they first sign in** check box